Hello Friends! Welcome back to ASW Homestead. Today we will be discussing sustainable gardening.

 Before we dive into the how-to, let’s talk about what sustainable gardening really means.
 At its core, sustainable gardening is about working with nature.
 It’s about creating a garden that’s self-sustaining and low-impact on the natural environment.
 This means using fewer resources, reducing waste, and choosing practices that support the health of the ecosystem.

-1. Start with Healthy Soil
+Sustainable Gardening Starts with Healthy Soil

 Healthy soil is the foundation of any sustainable garden.
 When you take care of the soil you’re reducing the need for synthetic fertilizers and pesticides.